Pre-workout for runners: should you take it?

 An alternative to the regular powder option

 For those not a fan of pre-workout, you can also take caffeine shots.
-These contain 150mg of caffeine and are taken in shot form – ideal for those looking for a quick kick of energy (great before a race).
+These convenient shots contain 175mg of caffeine – ideal for a quick burst of energy or before a race.

 So, as a runner should you take pre-workout?

 Most runners should benefit from taking pre-workout, whether you choose a mixture based product or a large cup of coffee.
 The benefits are numerous, but most notably a reduced perception of pain, increased endurance and even increased fat burning during exercise.

 However, we can’t stress enough that pre-workout is not for everyone – especially those who are caffeine sensitive.
 Ultimately this is a trial and error situation, finding out what works best for you.

 Yes!
 Pre-workout should reduce fatigue, your perception of pain, and even increase endurance - perfect for running.